1977 (Ash album): Release

 "Kung Fu" was released as the lead single from 1977 on 20 March 1995, with "Day of the Triffids" and "Luther Ingo's Star Cruiser" as the B-sides.
 While Wheeler was studying the last six months of his A-Levels, he would be interrupted by having to do multiple interviews.
-"Girl from Mars" was released as the album's second single on 31 July 1995, with "Astral Coversations with Toulouse Lautrec" and a cover of "Cantina Band" by John Williams as the B-sides.
+"Girl from Mars" was released as the album's second single on 31 July 1995, with "Astral Conversations with Toulouse Lautrec" and a cover of "Cantina Band" by John Williams as the B-sides.
 The music video for "Girl from Mars", which was directed Peter Christopherson of Throbbing Gristle, was shot on the beach at Camber Sands following the band's debut tour in mainland Europe.
 The band promoted the song with an appearance on Top of the Pops.
 Around this, the band had finished school, which then allowed them to tour more and do promotional events, gigging until the end of the year.
 "Angel Interceptor" followed as the third single on 9 October 1995, with "5 a.m.
 Eternal" and a cover of "Gimme Some Truth" (1971) by John Lennon as the B-sides.
 The following month, the band went on a short US tour with China Drum.
+Coinciding with this, "Kung Fu" was released as a single to modern rock radio stations in the US.

 "Goldfinger" was released as the fourth single from 1977 on 15 April 1996, with "I Need Somebody", "Sneaker", and a cover of the Smokey Robinson track "Get Ready" as the B-sides.
-In May, Ash went on a United Kingdom tour with 60ft Dolls, Bis, and Jocasta.
+"Goldfinger" was sent to US modern rock radio stations the following month.
+Ash went on a United Kingdom tour with 60ft Dolls, Bis, and Jocasta.
 Infectious and Home Grown released 1977 in the UK on 6 May, while the US release by Reprise appeared on 11 June 1996.
 The first 50,000 copies of the UK version included "Jack Names the Planets" and "Don't Know" as hidden tracks.
 Morris, who had taken an interest in various bands' artwork, suggested Ash collaborate with Brian Cannon of design company Microdot.
 Ed van der Elsken took the photograph that would appear on the front cover of 1977; Cannon said clearing the rights for the image nearly delayed the album's release as he had died, and the band were unable to contact his widow.
 The cassette edition was sold by the label at 1977 prices, £4.99.